 However, in recent years, neurofeedback has found an increasing number of takers including experts using it as an alternative therapy to teach the brain to stay calm and focused.
 Experts say that though Neurofeedback can be expensive (needing a minimum of 12 sessions costing a few thousands), takes too much time, and yet it can be scientifically proven as an effective treatment.

 It has been proven that your mood is better when the left frontal area of your brain is more active as compared to the right frontal area activation when your mood turns bad.

 Studies showed that Neurotherapy for depression in college students is quite successful.
-It trains the left frontal area of your brain to be active and also changes your thinking patterns, making them more positive thus eliminating the chances of depression or relapse.
+It trains the left frontal area of your brain to be active and also helps modify your thinking patterns, making them more positive thus eliminating the chances of depression or relapse.

 While some professionals have actively started using this along with core treatment modalities.
-There are a certain set of professionals who use this option when other methods to treat depression fail, such as psychotherapy and antidepressants, you may opt to undergo Neurotherapy.
+There are a certain set of professionals who use this option when other methods to treat depression fail, such as psychotherapy and antidepressants.

 Neurotherapy does not work the same as every depression treatment.
 In Neurotherapy, the doctors can identify the source of the problem and your mood.
 Studies have shown one’s mood can be better when the left frontal area of their brain is more active than the right.
 But, this is not the same for everyone.